Westminster Dragoons: Egypt

 The regiment sailed on 10 September for Egypt, thereby being one of the first Yeomanry regiments to go overseas on active service.
 It arrived at Alexandria on 25 September and went to relieve the 3rd Dragoon Guards as the Cairo Garrison cavalry regiment.
 On 19 January 1915, it joined the 1/1st Hertfordshire Yeomanry to form the Yeomanry Mounted Brigade.
 The regiment carried out security and escort duties in Cairo and patrols on the fringe of the Sinai Desert to protect the Suez Canal.

 The brigade joined the 2nd Mounted Division on 13 August and was redesignated as the 5th (Yeomanry) Mounted Brigade.
-It was dismounted to take part in the Gallipoli Campaign, leaving a squadron HQ and two troops (about 100 officers and men) in Egypt to look after the horses.
+It was dismounted to take part in the Gallipoli campaign, leaving a squadron HQ and two troops (about 100 officers and men) in Egypt to look after the horses.

 Gallipoli

 The regiment sailed from Alexandria on 14 August, arriving at Mudros on 17 August.
-It landed at "A" Beach, Suvla Bay the following day and moved into reserve positions at Lala Baba on the night of 20 August.
+It landed at "A" Beach, Suvla Bay, the following day and moved into reserve positions at Lala Baba on the night of 20 August.
 On 21 August, it advanced to Chocolate Hill and was in reserve for the attacks on Scimitar Hill and Hill 112.
 Due to losses during the Battle of Scimitar Hill and wastage during August 1915, the 2nd Mounted Division had to be reorganised.
 On 4 September 1915, the 1st Composite Mounted Brigade was formed from 1st (1st South Midland), 2nd (2nd South Midland) and 5th (Yeomanry) Mounted Brigades.
-Each dismounted brigade formed a battalion sized unit, hence the regiment was amalgamated with the Hertfordshire Yeomanry to form 5th Yeomanry Regiment.